autoplot/documentation/javadoc/org/das2/graph/ErrorBarType.md

+# org.das2.graph.ErrorBarType

-# org.das2.graph.ErrorBarTypecontrol for the error bar rendering.
+control for the error bar rendering.

 ***
 <a name="BAR"></a>
 # BAR